V1C Core Competencies

 Although this sector is evolving rapidly and requires constant vigilance, we know what good looks like: V1C adheres to all laws applicable to healthcare delivery, companies take responsibility to protect patients and users from harms associated with theft or misuse of their sensitive health data, providers address the barriers preventing the use of platforms and select technology that is fit-for-purpose.
 Exceptional V1C providers embed safe, ethical, and equitable practices by design into everything they do, from cybersecurity infrastructure and platform design to technology selection and deployment.

-Choose a stakeholder to explore their perspective on a Trustworthiness Digital Experience.
+Choose a stakeholder to explore their perspective on a Trustworthy Digital Experience.

 Maturity: Established